issheng4/Blackjack-pygame/README.md

 #### Video demo: https://youtu.be/mmJG1hARnwg

 Fully functional Blackjack game built using Python and Pygame.
-Play against a computer dealer in this classic-card game with a style that's reminiscent of the early RPG games for PC.
+Play against a computer dealer in this classic card game with a style that's reminiscent of the early RPG games for PC.

 ## Contents
 - [Features](#features)